Spain's Mapfre to buy Direct Line's German, Italian units for $700 million

 "The Italian and German assets acquired are absolutely strategic for Mapfre, strengthening the two main lines of our global growth plan, allowing us to increase our presence in Europe," Chairman Antonio Huertas said in a statement.

-Direct Line was in advanced talks with four suitors to sell the businesses, Huertas said in a conference on the sale, confirming a report by Reuters.
+Sources told Reuters in July that Direct Line was in advanced talks with at least four suitors to sell the businesses.

-Industry sources said Direct Line's Italian business was the main attraction for bidders, who included Germany's Allianz (ALVG.DE) and France's Axa (AXAF.PA) in the final stage of the sale process.
+Industry sources said Direct Line's Italian business was the main attractiion for bidders, who included Germany's Allianz (ALVG.DE) and France's Axa (AXAF.PA) in the final stage of the sale process.

 In Germany Direct Line is the third-biggest player in the online car insurance market, with about 600,000 customers, behind mutual insurer HUK24 and DA Direct, which is part of Zurich Insurance ZURN.VX.